Assemblymember Gipson and the Select Committee on Ports and Goods Movement, Review Report on Improving CA Ports

 $60,000,000 - to the Board of Governors of the California Community Colleges to expand nursing programs (co-champion).

-SACRAMENTO, Calif --- Assembly Caucus Chair Mike A. Gipson (D-Carson) released the following statement:
+SACRAMENTO, Calif --- Assemblymember Mike A. Gipson (D-Carson) released the following statement on the California’s June Revision State Budget: